 Getting In: Big Bus San Francisco Sightseeing Tour tickets are included on the Go San Francisco Card.

 Stop #2 – California Academy of Sciences

 A visit to the California Academy of Sciences has much to see and do.

 There’s a rich and diverse aquarium, a fascinating natural history museum, an all-digital planetarium, a four-story rainforest, and more–all under one, grass-covered roof!

 They also conduct state-of-the-art research and run a number of educational programs, so it’s a great destination for anyone interested in any of the work they undertake.
 It’s perfect for kids and adults alike.
-Be sure to take a turn in the earthquake simulator, too and learn first-hand the devasting effects earquakes can and have had on San Francisco and its surrounding communities and economy.

 The California Academy of Sciences opens at 9:30, and visitors typically spend between 2-3 hours here to see a good portion of the exhibits.

 Getting In: California Academy of Sciences tickets are included on the Go San Francisco Card.